The 6 Online Research Skills Your Students Need

 3. Go Beyond the Surface

-The Skill: Displaying persistence by continuing to pursue information to gain
+The Skill: Displaying persistence by continuing to pursue information to gain a broad perspective

 The Challenge: Studies have shown that when using a search engine, kids often stop at the first search result, which they deem the most trustworthy.